ZerothAngel/Excursion/README.md

     world with the `/visit` command, they will be forced to wait the configured number of seconds before actually being teleported away.
-With a delay enabled, you may optionally configure that the teleport be cancelled if the player attacks or receives damage.
+With a delay enabled, you may optionally configure that the teleport be cancelled if the player attacks, receives damage, or moves a significant amount.

 ## Installation & Configuration ##